 - Toe Touch: Standing up with feet together, slowly and gently roll your upper body down to your toes, reaching downward with the fingers, as far as possible.
 Keep legs straight through the duration of the bend.
 Then slowly and carefully roll the upper body back up to an upright position, and repeat ten times.

-For more fall prevention guidelines and exercises, or to schedule an in-home assessment of your senior loved one’s home to decrease the risk of senior falls, contact Enhanced Home Care, the top providers of senior care Overland Park families trust, by calling us any time at 913-327-0000.
+For more fall prevention guidelines and exercises, or to schedule an in-home assessment of your senior loved one’s home to decrease the risk of senior falls, contact Enhanced Home Care, the top experts in home health in Kansas City, by calling us any time at 913-327-0000.